How to Get Your Home Ready For Fall

 Sep

-Getting Your Home Ready for Fall
+How to Get Your Home Ready For Fall

 Homeowners

 Along with the falling temperatures and turning leaves, autumn is known for its connection to the concept of home.
 While we certainly hope you’re out making the most of these quintessential DC fall days, we also want the spirit of the season to live on as you return home at night.
-Around here, few seasons inspire the elevated standard of creative expression that fall evokes.
+Around here, few phases inspire the elevated standard of creative expression that fall evokes.
 And for that matter, no season requires quite the same level of home-care, either.
 So, from decor tips to practical insights, here’s a list of ways to turn your house into the fall sanctuary you’ve always dreamed of.

-Practical Matters
+Practical Magic

 Festive DIY Fun